ASICS legit check: how to spot a real sneaker

 | GEL | Clear, flexible, immediate rebound | Opaque, rigid, or absent |

-| Tongue logo | Sewn, centered, precise font | Glued, off-center, approximate font |
+| Tongue Logo | Sewn, centered, precise font | Glued, off-center, approximate font |

-| Smell | Neutral | Chemical/solvent |
+| Smell | Neutral | Chemical / solvent |

-Models under the microscope
+Models Under the Microscope

 Gel-Kayano 14